stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 <div markdown="1">

-# Wire up the API
+# Wire Up the API

-The goal of `GraphqlToTsql` is to translate a *GraphQL* query into a *TSQL* query, and to execute the query for you.
+`GraphqlToTsql` is a component to translate a *GraphQL* query into a *TSQL* query, and to execute the query for you.
-*You* provide the web service/controller, and do authentication/authorization.
+*You* provide the web service/controller, however.

+The request/response models are therefore under your control.
-One thing to keep in mind: if you want to use the GraphQL query language with any of the standard tools in the GraphQL ecosystem, such as [Apollo Client](https://www.apollographql.com/docs/react/), your API endpoint will need to comply with the standard, including how errors are reported.
+But if you want your GraphQL endpoint to "play nice" with other components in the GraphQL ecosphere, such as the [ReactJs Apollo Client](https://www.apollographql.com/docs/react/), you need to follow the [GraphQL spec](https://graphql.org/learn/serving-over-http/).
+The spec dictates the request/response objects, including how errors are reported.

 The `GraphqlToTsql` repo has a reference AspNetCore project that follows the spec.
 Here is the controller that exposes the endpoint `/api/graphql`.

 ```csharp
 using DemoEntities;